Peugeot Hoggar Concept

-The Peugeot Hoggar was a concept car produced by Peugeot.
+The Peugeot Hoggar was a concept car manufactured by Peugeot.
 It was a two-seater off-road vehicle, powered by two diesel engines that drove the front and rear wheels in a four wheel drive configuration.

 The name has also been used by Peugeot for a production coupe utility variant of their front engined, front wheel drive Peugeot 207.

-It is available as a playable car in Asphalt Xtreme.

 Overview

 The car principally consisted of a one-piece carbon honeycomb body reinforced by two upper longitudinal roll-over bars completed from stainless steel, each with a diameter of 76 mm.
 These tubes also served as an air intake and air conduit to the front engine (left-hand tube) and rear engine (right-hand tube).
 Both engines displaced 2168 cc and produced power of around 180 bhp.
 The two engines consequently supplied a collective power of nearly 360 bhp and a maximum torque of 800 Nm.